Spring Garden Revival

 Flossmoor’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-• Parkway/Tree Lawn Areas: Managed by the Village, subject to compaction from foot traffic and street trees, requiring regular dethatching and aeration.
+• Parkway/Tree Lawn Areas: Managed by Public Works, subject to compaction from foot and vehicle traffic, regular dethatching and aeration needed.

 Flossmoor Municipal Ordinances for Landscaping Operations & Equipment Use

 Flossmoor enforces municipal ordinances to ensure safe and respectful landscaping operations.
-Power dethatching equipment may only be operated during designated hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
-Noise ordinances apply to all power equipment, and commercial service providers must be properly licensed and registered with the Village.
-Insurance requirements include liability and workers’ compensation coverage, and bonding may be required for municipal contracts.
-For questions about business registration, equipment operation hours, or compliance with local landscaping ordinances, contact: Flossmoor Community Development Department
+Equipment such as power dethatchers may only be operated during designated hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
+Noise ordinances apply to all powered equipment, and commercial service providers must be properly licensed and registered with the Village.
+Comprehensive insurance (liability and workers’ compensation) and bonding are required for municipal contracts.
+For questions about business registration, equipment operation, or compliance with local codes, contact:

 2800 Flossmoor Road, Flossmoor, IL 60422